AlaminMahamud/Test-Driven-Development---Notes/README.md

 #### Types of Test

-- **Unit tests**: Make sure a class or a function works as expected in isolation
+- **Unit tests**: Make sure a class or a function or a unit of code works as expected in isolation
 - **Functional tests**: Verify that the microservice does what it says from the consumer's point of view, and behaves correctly even on bad requests
 - **Integration tests**: Verify how a microservice integrates with all its network dependencies
 - **Load tests**: Measure the microservice performances